kevinsimper/kevinsimper.dk/app/blog/posts/the-modern-frontend-workflow.md

 ### Testing with Jest, Typescript, and Cypress

-Emulating the chaos, that real life is, is not easy and testing is needed.
+Emulating the chaos that is the real-life is not easy and testing is needed.
 Jest is a first-class javascript test runner allowing even simulated browser environments with jsdom.

 TypeScript has become the de facto standard for creating large enterprise apps.
 Sharing and collaborating on large codebases is no small task and strict structure is achievable with TypeScript allowing interactions between to be more aligned.